How to end password reuse on the web: Goals and Assumptions

 \subsection{Security and Privacy Goals}

-The goals we take as more absolute have to do with the privacy of users and ensuring that our method of detecting password reuse does not substantially weaken users' accounts.
-Specifically, we seek to ensure the following: \begin{compactitem} \item \accountLocationPrivacy: Websites do not learn the identities of other websites at which a user has set up an account.
+The goals we take as more absolute have to do with the privacy of users and the security of their accounts.
+Specifically, we seek to ensure the following: \begin{compactitem} \item \accountLocationPrivacy: Websites do not learn the identities of other websites at which a user has an account.

-\item \accountSecurity: Our framework strengthens security of user accounts at a site that participates in our framework (as a \requesterTerm and \responderTerm), by interfering with reuse of similar passwords at other participating sites.
+\item \accountSecurity: Our framework strengthens security of user accounts at a site that participates in our framework, by interfering with reuse of similar passwords at other participating sites.
 Moreover, it does not qualitatively degrade user account security in other ways. \end{compactitem} As we will see, \accountSecurity is difficult to achieve, since our framework must expose whether \respondersTerm' passwords are similar to the one chosen by the user at the \requesterTerm.
-However, \textbf{account location privacy} hides from the \requesterTerm each \responderTerm from which the \requesterTerm learns this information.
+However, \accountLocationPrivacy hides from the \requesterTerm each \responderTerm from which the \requesterTerm learns this information.
 As such, if a user attempts to set the same password at a malicious \requesterTerm that she has also set at some \responderTerm, or if a malicious \requesterTerm otherwise obtains this password (e.g., obtaining it in a breach of a non-participating site), the malicious \requesterTerm must still attempt to use that password blindly at participating websites, just as in a credential-stuffing attack today.
 (The attacker might succeed, but it would succeed without our framework, too.)
-Moreover, in \secref{sec:framework:design:responder} we will detail additional defenses against this leakage to further reduce the risk of attacks from malicious \requestersTerm to whom the user does not volunteer this password.
+Moreover, in \secref{sec:framework} we will detail additional defenses against this leakage to further reduce the risk of attacks from malicious \requestersTerm to whom the user does not volunteer this password, and show using formal verification that these defenses are effective.

 We conclude this section by summarizing some potential goals that we (mostly) omit from consideration in this paper.
 From a privacy perspective, we try to hide neither \textit{when} a password is being set at some \requesterTerm for an account identifier nor the \textit{number} of \respondersTerm at which an account has been established using that account identifier, simply because we are unaware of common scenarios in which these leakages would have significant practical ramifications.
 And, while we strive to guarantee \accountLocationPrivacy and \accountSecurity even against a \requesterTerm and \respondersTerm that misbehave, we generally do not seek to otherwise detect that misbehavior.
 So, for example, each \requesterTerm and \responderTerm has complete autonomy in determining the passwords that it provides to the protocol as the candidate password submitted by the user and the passwords similar to the one for the account with the same identifier, respectively.
 As we will see in \secref{sec:dos}, such misbehaviors can give rise to denial-of-service opportunities, for which we propose remedies there.